-- 3.1.
-The Civil Aviation (Operation of Aircraft) Regulations require that the operator has a scheme, approved by the Authority, for the regulation of flight times of his crew.
+- 3.0.1.
+The Civil Aviation (Fatigue Management) Regulations, 2022 require that the operator has a scheme, approved by the Authority, for the regulation of flight times of his crew.
 This scheme must be included in the Company Operations Manual or incorporated in a document, a copy of which has been made available to all crew members.
 Comprehensive guidance and instructions must be included in the manual for the benefit of both crew and those members of the operating staff who are concerned with rostering and scheduling.
 It may be necessary to issue one set of instructions for crew and a separate, more detailed set for other operating staff.
-The scheme may be more restrictive but not less restrictive when account is taken of the factors mentioned in this AC. - 3.2 Factors to be taken into account in the developing of a scheme, providing instructions to crew on the scheme and the nature of the limitations to be specified, are indicated below.
+The scheme may be more restrictive but not less restrictive when account is taken of the factors mentioned in this AC. - 3.0.2 Factors to be taken into account in the developing of a scheme, providing instructions to crew on the scheme and the nature of the limitations to be specified, are indicated below.
 It is recognized, however, that certain operations may present special features warranting some adjustment of the parameters mentioned herein.
 The Authority is prepared to consider each individual case on its merit.
 Any concessions agreed upon in this way would be in relation to particular schedules and duty periods and it would not be permissible for them to be reflected in the operator's general instructions on flight, duty and rest periods.
 Requests for such concessions should be made to the Authority in writing, giving full details of all the relevant factors.
-Operators should note, however, that while concessions may be considered in the approval of a scheme, no concessions can be allowed which go outside the requirements of the regulations. - 3.3 The extent to which a pilot in command is authorized in abnormal circumstances to exceed the operator's limitations on flight duty periods as described in his approved scheme, must be clearly defined in the Operations Manual.
-Instructions on this point should be clear and concise, so that a pilot in command can readily determine the extent of his discretionary powers.
+Operators should note, however, that while concessions may be considered in the approval of a scheme, no concessions can be allowed which go outside the requirements of the regulations.